jesse-ai/docs/docs/strategies/events.md

 The position has been closed with the execution of the take-profit order.

 ::: tip
-You do not need to worry about cancelling other active orders in `on_take_profit`.
+You do not need to worry about canceling other active orders in `on_take_profit`.
 Jesse takes care of it.
 :::

 ## on\_stop\_loss
 The position has been closed with the execution of the stop-loss order.

 ::: tip
-You do not need to worry about cancelling other active orders in `on_stop_loss`.
+You do not need to worry about canceling other active orders in `on_stop_loss`.
 Jesse takes care of it.
 :::

 ## on\_reduced\_position